ramjansayyad/AVAudioPlayerDemo/README.md

 player.pause()
 ```
 ### Step 5:
-To update progress bar & song played & remaining timing use below method.
+To update progress, song played timing & remaining timing use below method.
 Invoke this method by using timer.
 ```
 func updateTime(_ sender: Any) {